 - Now is a good time to prepare the broccoli.
 Steam it for 2 minutes to par cook and then drain.
 Toss with a little olive oil in a bowl, then spread on a flat baking tray and roast in the oven for 15 minutes at 180 C. Skip this step if not using broccoli.

 - When the onion and garlic from step 1 are cooked, add the lemon thyme and rice to the soffritto.
 Stir for a couple of minutes until the rice has absorbed some of the oil.
+Then add the white wine, if using, and stir until fully absorbed by the rice.

 - Start adding the stock a ladleful at a time, stirring and allowing the rice to absorb before adding the next ladle.
 Turn the heat down if the rice starts to stick to the pan.
 It takes 15-20 minutes to cook the rice and add all the stock.